cloudflare/cloudflare-docs/products/pages/src/content/platform/limits.md

 ## Files

-Pages uploads each file on your site to Cloudflare's globally distributed network to deliver a low latency exprience to every user that visits your site.
+Pages uploads each file on your site to Cloudflare's globally distributed network to deliver a low latency experience to every user that visits your site.
 Cloudflare Pages sites can contain up to 20,000 files.

 ## File size